-The affiliate commerce system and method of the present invention represents a new paradigm of co-marketing on the Internet.
+The affiliate commerce system and method of the present the links they had previously offered for free in the form of 65 invention represents a new paradigm of co-marketing on the Internet.
 Not only does the present invention provide its Hosts with the added value and incremental revenues of traditional affiliate programs, but the company also enables Hosts to control the customer experience before, during, and after the purchase transaction.
-At the same time, Merchants receive the same benefits as with older affiliate programs, i.e., increased marketing potential, incremental sales, and new customer relationships, but without the restrictive limitations of affiliate programs-the loss of hard-won visitor traffic.
+At the same time, Merchants receive the same benefits as with older affiliate programs, i.e., increased marketing potential, incremental sales, and 5 new customer relationships, but without the restrictive limitations of affiliate programs-the loss of hard-won visitor traffic.

 Additionally, the present invention can actually obviate the need for some merchants to invest in their own unique Internet presence.
-By using the present invention as their primary 5 online sales channel, these Merchants can focus on product development, production, and order fulfillment and leave the exploration of the Internet to experts.
-The resulting ongoing cost savings and operational efficiencies magnify the potential benefits of the Internet while reducing the initial costs.
+By using the present invention as their primary online sales channel, these Merchants can focus on product development, production, and order fulfillment and leave the exploration of the Internet to experts.
+The resulting ongoing cost savings and operational efficiencies magnify 15 the potential benefits of the Internet while reducing the initial costs.

 According to the present invention the look and feel of each participating Host is captured and stored.
-Hosts may include links to selected products or product categories within pages residing on the Hosts' website.
-Upon actuation of such a link by a visitor of the Host website, a page is presented to the 15 visitor incorporating a replica of the Host's look and feel directed to the sale of the selected products or product categories.
+Hosts may include links to selected products or product categories 20 host link generation process. within pages residing on the Hosts' website.
+Upon actuation of such a link by a visitor of the Host website, a page is presented to the visitor incorporating a replica of the Host's look and feel directed to the sale of the selected products or product categories.

 The look and feel of a host is captured and stored by receiving an identification of an example page of a target host.
-20 embodiment of a look and feel capture process.
 The identified page is retrieved.
-The look and feel elements of the page are identified, and these elements are stored for future use in generating outsourced transparent pages, pages served by a server other than the host but with the host's look and feel.
-Such pages give the viewer of the page the impres- 25 sion that she is viewing pages served by the host.
+The look and feel elements of the page are identified, and these elements are stored for future use in generating outsourced transparent 30 pages, pages served by a server other than the host but with the host's look and feel.
+Such pages give the viewer of the page the impression that she is viewing pages served by the

-The links included by the host directed to the outsource provider need not be statically linked to a particular product or product category.
-Such links may direct the outsource provider to dynamically select content to serve within the 30 host's look and feel.
-This content may be selected based upon a contextual analysis of the page which includes the link.
-Further, the dynamic content need not be limited to products or product categories but may include any content within the system's data store that is amenable to contextual correlation 35 with content in the page containing the link.
+The links included by the host directed to the outsource 35 provider need not be statically linked to a particular product or product category.
+Such links may direct the outsource provider to dynamically select content to serve within the host's look and feel.
+This content may be selected based upon a contextual analysis of the page which includes the 40 link.
+Further, the dynamic content need not be limited to products or product categories but may include any content within the system's data store that is amenable to contextual correlation with content in the page containing the link.

-A cost effective, scalable architecture may be used to serve dynamically constructed pages such as those served by the e-commerce outsource provider.
-This architecture includes three levels: a Web server layer, an application server layer 40 and a database server layer.
+A cost effective, scalable architecture may be used to 45 serve dynamically constructed pages such as those served by the e-commerce outsource provider.
+This architecture includes three levels: a Web server layer, an application server layer and a database server layer.

-The Web server layer provides a front end presentation layer for interacting with end users.
+layer for interacting with end users.
 This layer may consist of one or more interchangeable low cost server systems.
-Any request from an end user may be fielded by any system within 45 the layer.
-The selected system can contact any application server within the application layer to provide processed data for use in responding to the end user request.
+Any request from an end user may be fielded by any system within the layer.
+The selected system can contact any application server within the application layer to provide 55 processed data for use in responding to the end user request.